tl-ecosystem/tleng/README.md

 On every single update there will always be an example, in the example folder.

-## There will be additional Software that will work like a bundle for TLeng2
+## Additional Bundled Software for TlengPy2

 This software will have a GUI for the user